alantgeo/vicmap2osm/README.md

 ## GitLab CI/CD

-GitLab CI/CD automates data process in
+We use GitLab CI/CD to automate data processing.

-The _prepare_ stage downloads Vicmap Address data and converts it into GeoJSON, because this takes around 45 minutes, it's cached through CI/CD for future use.
+The _prepare_ stage downloads Vicmap Address data and converts it into GeoJSON, because this takes around 45 minutes, it's cached through Gitlab for future use, and only needs to be re-run when source Vicmap data changes.

 The _build_ stage does all the processing to produce the import candidate data and intermediate datasets and reports.